margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I was grateful to learn about the Natives in Montana, learn about the beloved people from Kentucky, learn about the technologists from California, and learn about the Americans in Washington, DC.
 I was grateful to gain an understanding of what it means to feel "white privilege" in the workplace while loving what those from other cultural backgrounds are offering the world, the nation, the community, and the business world.
 I was grateful to see the spirit of compassion being expressed by people in the workplace, with the darkness in the world being transformed into light.
-I was grateful for company-wide events that brought people together in union twixt the darkness and the light.
+I was grateful for company-wide events that brought people together in union "twixt the darkness and the light".
 I was grateful to be part of the "THIS IS IT" moment when things started booming, roaring, becoming the full thing.
 I was grateful to see the inspiration of Martin Luther King, Jr. shared in an engineering class being reflected through the business.
 I was grateful to build solutions and be a part of the "Smart Things Should Build Things Movement".